Category: Archive of Australian Alternative Comics

 Half A Cow business card with it’s eye catching sliced cow illustration.

-The reason why independent record shops were selling alternative comics was perhaps due to the perceived affinity of both medium’s independent approach to production and distribution.
-This positioning of the small press in the independent landscape created parallels with the independent music industry that had flowed on from the Punk Rock movement.
+The reason why independent record shops were selling alternative comics…was perhaps due to the perceived affinity of both medium’s independent approach to production and distribution.
+This positioning of the small press in the independent landscape…created parallels with the independent music industry that had flowed on from the Punk Rock movement.
 The term ‘Xerox music’ referred to the independent production of Punk records where the distribution system also employed a D.I.Y. approach with product being delivered to interested shops by hand.
 Alternatively it could be distributed by mail order.
 There were similarities in the way alternative comics were produced and distributed.
-These comics of the 1980s and 1990s, because of their small print runs (usually less than 500), were commonly printed on photocopy machines by their creators rather than by the more costly offset process or digital printing used by professional print technicians for commercial clients.
-After printing their comics the creators, like their musical colleagues, would normally distribute their work themselves, to comics, books and record shops, doing the rounds on foot, bus, train or bicycle and carrying small amounts of stock in their bags, then returning a week or do later to check on sales.
+These comics of the 1980s and 1990s…with their small print runs (usually less than 500), were commonly printed on photocopy machines by their creators.
+This was instead of the more costly offset process or digital printing used by professional print technicians for commercial clients.
+After printing their comics the creators, like their musical colleagues, would distribute their work themselves.
+Visiting comics, books and record shops…on foot, bus, train or bicycle…were creators carrying small amounts of stock in their bags.
+Then they would return a week later to check on sales.
 Eventually most of the more mainstream comics shops carried some alternative comics.
-There were even some musicians who also made comics.
+There were even some musicians who made comics.
 Ray Ahn, Ryan Vella and Glenn Smith are examples.
-Half A Cow’s affinities with independent music ended up changing them from a bookshop into an independent record label.
+Half A Cow’s affinities with independent music ended up morphing them from a bookshop into an independent record label.
+Have you ever bought a comic from a record shop?
+I would love to hear!

 Louise Graber's Black Light Angels comic-first sold at Half A Cow in Glebe.